chris-prener/barriers/content/background.md

 <p> </p>
 <img src="../images/barrierExamples-05-twoPots2.jpeg" class="image fit">

-Occasionally, however, we see barriers installed both streets so that traffic is forced to turn either right or left, depending on the original direction of travel:
+Occasionally, however, we see barriers installed both streets so that through traffic is forced to turn either right or left, depending on the original direction of travel:
 <p> </p>
 <img src="../images/06-twoPots2.png" class="image fit">

 ### 6. Partial Closures
 At a small number of intersections we see what we describe as partial closures.
-These take on a number of different forms.
+These take on three different forms.
 At a handful of locations, including barrier 211, there are closures that do not close off any of the intersecting streets completely.
 However, the barrier itself cuts across the entirety of the intersection at a 45-degree angle, forcing cars to turn from one street to the other:
 <p> </p>
 <img src="../images/07-partial.png" class="image fit">

-At two locations in the Shaw neighborhood, barriers 312 and 313, there are partial closers that differ in two ways from the examples above.
+At two locations in the Shaw neighborhood, barriers 312 and 313, there are partial closures that differ in two ways from the examples above.
 It involves one-way streets, unlike many of the previous styles of closures.
 This specific style of closure allows some movement from each of the intersecting streets, like the first partial style of closures, but prevents movement in specific directions.
 The "closed" street on the west side of the hypothetical intersection can only make a left-hand turn.
 The corresponding block to the east cannot travel into the closed block, nor can northbound traffic turn left onto the closed block.
 <p> </p>
 <img src="../images/08-partial2.png" class="image fit">